princefr/DaNet-Human-3D-Pose/readme.md

 ## DaNet 3D Human Pose (the repo is still in progress)

 This repository serve as a baseline (for me) code for making 3D human pose model using CNN.
-I'm still looking the right model
+I'm still looking the right model.
+The camera orientation doesnt work as expected
+Warning: this repo is heavily inspired by the Facebook Video3D repo.

 ### Dataset

-This repository provide the [Human3.6M](http://vision.imar.ro/human3.6m/description.php) dataset  in 3d points, camera parameters to produce ground truth 2d detections
+This repository provide the [Human3.6M](http://vision.imar.ro/human3.6m/description.php) dataset  in 3d points, camera parameters to produce ground truth 2d detections.
-Unfortunatly we dont provide the stacked hourglass dataset, you will need to download it by your own.

 How to download the dataset: